4Fortune8/DavinciResolveOIL/README.md

 # DavinchiResolveOIL
-**OIL** (Online Import Layer) is a tool built to intergrate browser activity with adding media and content directly to Davinchi resolve Media bin.
+**OIL** (Online Import Layer) is a tool built to sent imgages and videos directly from your browser to Davinchi resolve Media bin.

 ## How to use
 1. Install OIL and Download the browser extention